 Zinnias make good-cut flowers for indoor arrangements.

-Flowers Bloom: Summer thru Fall
+Flowers Bloom: Summer thru to the first Fall frost.

 Select the color and size Zinnia, that is perfect for your flower garden.
 If you are planning a container garden, make sure to include some miniature zinnias.